cultuurnet/uit-documentatie/content/json-ld/latest/events/event-online-url.md

 * `204 No Content` : request successful
 * `400 Bad Request` : incorrect method, payload or URI
 * `401 Unauthorized` : expired JWT or the user behind the JWT does not have permission to perform this request
+* `403 Forbidden`: your request was succesfully authenticated but you do not have permission to perform this particular request
+* `404 Not found`: no event found for the given eventId

 ## Example requests